-The Malmsbury viaduct continues to be a key destination for visitors to the Botanic Garden.
+The Malmsbury Viaduct continues to be a key destination for visitors to the Botanic Garden.
 It is one of the most significant 19th Century bluestone structures in Australia.
-The Malmsbury viaduct is a key destination for visitors to the Botanic Garden.
-Beside maintaining viewing access, Physical access to the Viaduct could be facilitated using the existing road that skirts the southern boundary of the Garden.
+Beside maintaining viewing access, physical access to the Viaduct could be facilitated using the existing road that skirts the southern boundary of the Garden.
 This should be retained, and upgraded to resolve erosion and drainage issues.
 The existing pump house adjacent to the Coliban River is an eyesore and should either be demolished or restored sympathetically with regard to the view.